 3. Set up Representative Office

-In this option if you are able to find a trustworthy partner you do not need to create a legal entity in the UAE.
+In this option, if you are able to find a trustworthy partner you do not need to create a legal entity in the UAE.
 You can have an agreement with the local entity who already has an existing legal form in the UAE.
-IYou can simply earn royalties or franchise fees.
+You can simply earn royalties, franchise fees, or commission income.

 Schedule a quick free consultation for professional advice on different options to set up a company in the UAE market.